makenew/python-app/README.rst

 ~~~~~~~~~~

 Use the bump2version_ command to release a new version.
-Push the created git tag which will trigger a CircleCI publish job.
+Push the created git tag which will trigger a GitHub action.

 .. _bump2version: https://github.com/c4urself/bump2version